mozilla/glean/docs/user/adding-glean-to-your-project.md

 Products using the Glean SDK to collect telemetry **must**:

 - add documentation for any new metric collected with the library in its repository (see [an example](pings/index.md));
+- include the markdown-formatted documentation generated from the `metrics.yaml` and `pings.yaml` files in the project's documentation;
 - go through data review for the newly collected data by following [this process](https://wiki.mozilla.org/Firefox/Data_Collection);
 - provide a way for users to turn data collection off (e.g. providing settings to control `Glean.setUploadEnabled()`).